 Electricity Markets Filings and Reports

-The Association filed comments urging FERC to reject the U.S. Department of Energy’s proposed rule requiring organized electricity markets to adopt tariff changes that would ensure full cost recovery for certain “fuel-secure” resources.
+APPA filed comments urging FERC to reject the U.S. Department of Energy’s proposed rule requiring organized electricity markets to adopt tariff changes that would ensure full cost recovery for certain “fuel-secure” resources.
 We indicated that RTO-operated markets are not designed to achieve fuel diversity.

 PJM’s Reliability Pricing Model was designed to be a residual, as-needed market intervention.
 But over time, market factors have led generators to seek more revenue from RPM, as shown in Missing Money Revisited.